wfatherley/exceptlib/README.md

     print(f"re raised {e[0]}")
 ```

 The malformed call to `re.compile` raises `TypeError`.
 The interpreter calls `ExceptionFrom` when trying to enter the `except` block.
-When called, `ExceptionFrom` compares its module arguments to those in the current exception's traceback to determine if any are the direct cause.
-Since `re` raised, `ExceptionFrom` returns the tuple `(TypeError)` so that `except` block is entered.
+When called, `ExceptionFrom` compares its module arguments to those in the current exception's traceback to determine if any are involved.
+Since `re` raised, `ExceptionFrom` returns the tuple `(TypeError)` and causes that `except` block to enter.

 Handling exceptions by module enables a wider degree of abstraction for exception handling.
 Specific advantages include: